 Heating, ventilation and air conditioning “HVAC” systems heat and/or cool air for residential, commercial and industrial applications.
 Several types are available for residential use including:

 A heat pump utilizes the outside air or constant temperature of the earth to both heat a home in the winter months or cool it during the summer.
 These systems are some of the most efficient in the HVAC industry.

-A split system uses a combination of an indoor air handler and an outdoor condensing unit to condition your home’s inside air.
+A split AC unit system uses a combination of an indoor air handler and an outdoor condensing unit to condition your home’s inside air.
 The indoor unit consists of a supply fan and cooling coil while the outdoor condensing unit consists of the condenser coil and compressor.

 Packaged HVAC systems are all-in-one heating and cooling systems, meaning that all components are housed in one cabinet usually located on the home’s exterior.
 These systems are popular in homes with limited space availability for indoor equipment.

 Ductless air mini splits utilize both inside and outside components to provide conditioned air.
 Benefits of these systems are high efficiency and precise comfort without the cumbersome ductwork associated with traditional systems, which makes them ideal for areas with limited or restricted space.

 Many HVAC contractors and companies offer attractive financing options to help you pay for your system, some with rates as low as 0 percent.
 It would be to your benefit to explore the financing options available in your area to obtain the best rate.
 Many lending institutions offer reduced rates for green or energy efficient home improvements.
 Traditionally, home equity lines of credit “HELOC’s”, credit cards, personal loans and cash have been used to pay for new HVAC systems.